ArenKDesai/Aren-s-Notes/Kafka.md

 ### Poll
 The consumer's poll function returns batches when there's either enough data or there's a timeout.
 The batches contain some subset of partitions, and there's some number of messages in a partition, starting at the offset.
 Offsets are saved as the value from a dict of origins (like clicks).

 The consumer would have to "seek" offsets.
-Consumers are grouped,
+Consumers are grouped, so

 ex:
 ```Python